Supplemental instructions and guidance for filing under the excessive interest and financing expenses limitation rules

 Filing due date

-The group ratio rules election is due by the latest filing due date of a Canadian group member for a relevant taxation year.
+The group ratio rules election is due by the latest filing due date of a Canadian group member for a relevant tax year.
 If consolidated financial statements (CFS) are not available by this due date, the amounts relevant to making the group ratio rules election cannot be determined.
 In these circumstances, each Canadian group member should use the applicable ratio of permissible expenses in applying subsection 18.2(2).
-The Canadian group members may file the group ratio rules election late and submit amended tax returns for the relevant taxation years if they later determine the group ratio rules are beneficial.
+The Canadian group members may file the group ratio rules election late and submit amended tax returns for the relevant tax years if they later determine the group ratio rules are beneficial.

-Completing Part 3, sections 1 to 5 of Form T2225 New
+Completing Part 3, sections 1 to 5 of Form T2225

 Part 2 — Fair Value adjustments election